aspose-html/Aspose.HTML-Documentation/content/net/tutorial/what-is-html-dom/_index.md

  - the [Node](https://reference.aspose.com/html/net/aspose.html.dom/node/) class provides methods [AppendChild()](https://reference.aspose.com/html/net/aspose.html.dom/node/appendchild/), [InsertBefore()](https://reference.aspose.com/html/net/aspose.html.dom/node/insertbefore/), [RemoveChild()](https://reference.aspose.com/html/net/aspose.html.dom/node/removechild/), etc.

-Let's look at the C# example that demonstrates how to use the `HTMLDocument` class to create new elements and text nodes, and how to use the `AppendChild()` method to add them to HTML document.
+Let's look at the C# example that demonstrates how to use the `HTMLDocument` class to create new elements and text nodes, and how to use the `AppendChild()` method to add them to an HTML document.

 {{< highlight java >}}
 using Aspose.Html;